symfony/symfony-docs/book/page_creation.rst

 Dynamic URL Patterns: /lucky/number/{count}
 -------------------------------------------

-You're doing great!
+Woh, you're doing great!
 But Symfony's routing can do a lot more.
-Suppose now that you want a user to be able to go to ``/lucky/number/5`` in order to generate *5* lucky numbers at once.
+Suppose now that you want a user to be able to go to ``/lucky/number/5`` to generate *5* lucky numbers at once.
 Update the route to have a ``{wildcard}`` part at the end:

 .. configuration-block::